uncomfyhalomacro/erudite-vim/README.md

 - [ ] Add haskell and ghci (Adding a new slime command)
 - [ ] Add python repl support (Adding a new slime command)
 - [x] make markdown preview dynamic with flatpak installed browser or installed from a distro's package manager?
 (Hmmm.
-Use xdg-open instead to respect user defaults)
+Use xdg-open instead to respect user defaults.
+For macOS and windows users, you have to edit that file i guess :woozy_face:)
 - [x] Replace dashboard-nvim with alpha-nvim (seems glepnir is MIA, i hope glepnir is fine)
 - [ ] ~~Configure vim-slime to add neovim panes for MS Windows~~ (Windows is kinda annoying to use with vim-slime with neovim panes.
 It works but I rather use WSL)
+- [x] Replaced nvim-whichkey lua with folke's which-key.nvim